ArmandPhilippot/minimalist-tags-list/README.md

 ## Description

 This WordPress plugin is a widget displaying tags list like the native Categories widget of WordPress.
 By default, WordPress only offers a tags cloud.
-You can display hierarchy, posts count or use a dropdown menu.
+With this widget, you can display a list or use a dropdown menu and display the number of posts or not.

 ## Installation